 Update (2016-10-29): OneTime 2.0 is currently in beta testing.
 The latest version is 2.0-beta15 — please give it a try and report any bugs you find.
 See the release notes for details about what's new in 2.0.

-OneTime is a public domain, open source encryption program that uses the one-time pad algorithm to allow two parties to communicate securely, without worrying about unauthorized people listening in.
-OneTime has features to assist with the bureaucracy of pad management and comes with built-in help.
-It is written in the Python programming language and requires a Python interpreter to run.
+OneTime is an open source encryption program that uses the one-time pad algorithm to allow two parties to communicate privately.
+It has features to assist with pad management, and comes with built-in help.

 OneTime is for users who are comfortable with command-line programs.
 It requires Python 2.6 or higher, but has not been ported to Python 3 (there's an open ticket for that and patches are welcome).

 This is the output of 'onetime --help':

 Here is how to generate a one-time pad (this is the output of 'onetime --pad-help'):